Hawaiian rebellions (1887–1895): Black Week

 Although not a rebellion, the Black Week was a near-war event directly related to the Hawaiian rebellions.
 United States Minister to Hawaii John L. Stevens was forced to retire after supporting the overthrow of the monarchy.
 He was replaced by James Henderson Blount.
 After completing the Blount Report, Blount was replaced by Albert S. Willis.
-Willis, against America’s present neutrality toward Hawaii, threatened an amphibious invasion to force the Provisional Government to restore the Queen.
+Willis, against America's present neutrality toward Hawaii, threatened an amphibious invasion to force the Provisional Government to restore the Queen.
 The threat failed to restore the monarchy, but did prolong annexation.

 Rebellion of 1895

 In 1895, a counter-rebellion led by Colonel Samuel Nowlein, Minister Joseph Nawahi, members of the Royal Household Guards, and later Robert Wilcox attempted to overthrow the Republic of Hawaii and restore the monarchy, and led to the conviction and imprisonment of the former Queen Liliuokalani and dissolution of the exiled royal government.
-According to A History of Hawaii by Professor Ralph Kuykendall, the 1895 counter-rebellion was also heavily financed by Chinese and Japanese immigrants, who had felt some loyalty to Queen Liliuokalani.
+According to A History of Hawaiʻi by Professor Ralph Kuykendall, the 1895 counter-rebellion was also heavily financed by Chinese and Japanese immigrants, who had felt some loyalty to Queen Liliʻuokalani.